310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% endbubble %}

 {% bubble Subaru %}
-Huh--!?
+Huh—!?
 I didn't do that! …I think.
 {% endbubble %}

 ## Chapter 7

-{% img Orihime and Hikoboshi - Chapter 11.png %}

-{% note location %}
-**Location:** Dance Room
-{% endnote %}

 {% bubble Subaru %}
 Well, see… We told the kids to come back inside to watch us practice, right?

 But then we thought they'd get bored just doing that, so we made them practice with us.

 I mean, they wouldn't learn anything just by watching, after all.
-And the kid with the bangs *really *looked like he wanted to join in with the dancing.
+And the kid with the bangs *really* looked like he wanted to join in with the dancing.
 {% endbubble %}

 {% bubble Shinobu %}